-Still, since I do trouble from time to time to extract some statistics from the server logs, it is no extra trouble to present them a bit neatly and post them here.
-Anyway, since the overall rationale of the site is that other people’s software should be open for inspection and criticism, it is as well that my own site should be an open book.
+Still, since I do trouble from time to time to extract some statistics from the server logs, it is no extra trouble to present them a bit neatly and post them here—and since the overall rationale of this website is that other people’s software should be open for inspection and criticism, it is as well that what I publish is an open book.

-Unfortunately for this presentation of statistics, the hosting service for this website enabled HTTPS for it in May 2017.
+Unfortunately for the presentation of statistics, the hosting service for this website enabled HTTPS for it in May 2017.
 I didn’t ask for it and I can’t see how the site could ever make productive use of it.
 I doubt it does any readers any good, either.
-Against doing nothing welcome, it does have the unwelcome effect that statistics are collected separately for access with and without HTTPS.
+Along with doing nothing I wanted, it had the unwelcome effect of collecting statistics separately for access with and without HTTPS.
 In the absence of any obvious redirection from one method of access to the other, it may be reasonable to reconcile the two sets of visits per page just by addition.
-But the corresponding counts have to be found in each set before they can be added.
+But the corresponding counts have to be found in each set to find which of them total to at least 100.
 Doing that by hand is suddenly more than a brief diversion.
-Having to automate it leaves me resenting that I have to.
+Automating it leaves me resenting that I have to.
 So the presentation of statistics stops.